Dog tail docking, or canine caudectomy, originated more than 2000 years ago (1).

 With the exception of specific cases where the health of the dog is affected (tail fracture, tumor removal or complex injuries), the amputation of the dog's tail does not have medical purposes to support it.

 In August 2011, the World Small Animal Veterinary Association (WSAVA) – formed by 57 international associations of veterinarians with 55,000 members from 50 countries – issued a statement at their General Assembly with the following guidelines (PDF):

 - Dog tail docking is an unnecessary surgical intervention and is contrary to the welfare of the animal.

 - All organizations are being advised to eliminate tail amputation in dogs and all relevant recommendations from their breed/racial standards.

 - Tail cutting in dogs should be considered an illegal act except in cases where it is therapeutically necessary after a diagnosis made by a professional, and it must carried out by qualified veterinarians, with the use of analgesia and under anesthesia to minimize pain and stress.

-Even before the WSAVA's statement, back in 2001, the Federation of Veterinarians of Europe (FVE), which constitutes the 28th advisory organization in the European Union, issued their statement (PDF) and set their position against all surgeries in pets for non-curative purposes, including tail cutting, ear cutting, nail removal and resection and third phalanx.
+Even before the WSAVA's statement, back in 2001, the Federation of Veterinarians of Europe (FVE), which constitutes the 28th advisory organization in the European Union, issued its statement (PDF) and set its position against all surgeries on pets for non-curative purposes, including tail cutting, ear cutting, nail removal, and resection and third phalanx.

 At the time of this writing, out of the 25 countries in the European Convention for the Protection of Pet Animals, only six of them have signed as being against tail docking in dogs.